ComunidadAylas/PackSquash/README.md

 PackSquash (if I can and want to).
 If you wish to drop me a line for whatever reason related to PackSquash, you can contact me on Discord: _alextmjugador_.

-Also, if you speak Spanish, you may find that our Spanish-speaking community, _Comunidad Aylas_, suits you well.
-You can [join us on Discord](https://discord.gg/bGUSamzJYp).
+You can also [join the Discord server of our community](https://discord.gg/bGUSamzJYp), _Comunidad Aylas_, which has dedicated spaces to welcome English-language PackSquash chat and support, among other topics.
 Don't forget to introduce yourself!

 ## 🎁 Sponsoring